Washington Area Humane Society

-- ELDERLY, DISABLED, MILITARY Pet Food Bank: A pet food bank is offered once a month for pet owners who are struggling financially and unable to provide food for their pets. • Pets for US Vets: Veterans can adopt for free at WAHS in appreciation for their service and dedication to our country. • Senior Paws Program: To help disabled and financially challenged senior citizens retain their pets.
-Free spay/neuter surgeries, vaccinations, microchip, dog license to qualifiers.
+- ELDERLY, DISABLED, MILITARY Pet Food Bank: A pet food bank is offered by delivery and pick-up for pet owners who are struggling financially and unable to provide food for their pets. • Pets for US Vets: Veterans can adopt for free at WAHS in appreciation for their service and dedication to our country.

 - EDUCATIONAL PROGRAMS & SERVICES • Therapy Paws: WAHS therapy dogs visit retirement homes, hospitals, and and schools to bring joy and healing.• Cat Tales Reading Program: Elementary school kids read to cats.• Scouts Projects: Girl Scouts and Boy Scouts can work with WAHS to earn merit badge awards and learn about humane treatment of animals. • School Assemblies: WAHS visits schools to discuss humane treatment of animals.

 - HUMANE PROGRAMS AND SERVICES• Humane Investigations and Law Enforcement: WAHS employs one Humane Society Police Officer that works closely with local law enforcement and the dog warden to investigate animal cruelty and abuse incidents.
 When necessary WAHS charges individuals and enforces animal cruelty laws.• Compassion Care Community: WAHS partnered with CASA for Kids to bring awareness to the connection between animal abuse and child abuse.